rodrigouchoa/merchant-service/README.md

 ### How to run

-Just run as any regular spring boot app with gradle:
+Just run as any regular spring boot app with gradle.
+You will need JDK 11 or above.

 ```
 ./gradlew bootRun